The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Cons: Narrower design than most midlength boards can be difficult to start in rough conditions

 Armstrong has always been an early adopter, and even an innovator at the forefront of foil design, so it’s no surprise that they are one of the first brands to get a midlength board on the market.
-While our past impressions of Armstrong boards have always been that they trend towards techier in terms of looks, their latest Midlength FG board delivers a surfy feel with smooth rail lines, and midlength glide.
+While our past impressions of Armstrong boards have always been that they trend towards techier in terms of looks, their latest Midlength FG board delivers a surfy feel with smooth rail lines and midlength glide.

 In testing, we were huge fans of the board’s performance in the air – with steeply beveled rails, a narrow outline, and a lower weight than other midlengths we tested, this board truly feels like a magic carpet when up and riding.
 One thing to note, however, is that the narrow outline does make waterstarts a bit more difficult than usual on a midlength, especially in rougher waters or with any cross-chop.
 Features-wise, we were huge fans of the super-grippy deckpad, which has raised areas for the back foot to help keep your foot centered without looking, and the signature long mast tracks typical of Armstrong, which allow you to mount the foil pretty far forward on the board should you be so inclined.

-check price on REAL Watersports
+check price on REAL WatersportsStable, High Performance, New Sizes

-F-One Rocket Mid
+F-One Rocket Mid 2025

-Notable Features: Concave deck, bottom handle (not included on all midlengths)
+Notable Features: Concave deck, bottom handle

 Pros: Very lightweight and compact construction, rides smaller than the volume

-We tested the 78L as the smallest size available, and in comparison to the 60L-ish midlength boards we were testing from other manufacturers, were surprised with how well the board hid that extra 18L of volume when it was in the air.
-There’s no denying it felt a bit boatier with the extra thickness, but nowhere near as much as we expected.
-And in waterstarts the extra volume is a joy, inspiring confidence in light wind conditions, and providing some much-needed stability in rougher, high-wind conditions as well.
-F-One calls this board a quiver-killer, and we’re inclined to agree.
+We tested last season’s 78L as the smallest size available, and in comparison to the 60L-ish midlength boards we were testing from other manufacturers, were surprised by how well the board hid that extra 18L of volume when it was in the air.
+There’s no denying it felt a bit boatier with the extra thickness, more noticeable on the water than in the air, but nowhere near as much as we expected.
+In waterstarts, the extra volume is a joy, inspiring confidence in light wind conditions and providing some much-needed stability in rougher, high-wind conditions as well.

-check price on MacKite
+check price on MacKiteWider-Outline Midlength

 Duotone Skybrid